9 Reasons Why Cell Phone Signals Suddenly Go Bad

 6) Weather

-TIP: Unfortunately, there’s not much you can do about weather, it’s out of anybody’s control.
-Though, a signal booster can help fine-tune the signal received from your nearest cell tower.
+TIP: Unfortunately, there’s not much you can do about the weather, it’s out of anybody’s control.
+However, a signal booster can help fine-tune the signal received from your nearest cell tower.
 Even during bad weather, you'll be able to enjoy reliable talk, text, and data.

 7) Blocking Your Antenna

 All mobile phones use antennas to transmit cellular signals.
 Back in the day, phones had extractable exterior antennas.
-Sure, they were big, heavy, and unwieldy, but their signal was pretty consistent.
-That’s partly due to their impossible-to-block exterior antennas.
+While inconvenient, their external design offered a big perk: consistent signal strength.
+This is because the antennas were practically impossible to block.

 Today’s phones have antennas embedded inside.
-Anything blocking the antenna, whether it’s your hand, a magnetic plate, or a metal case, can hurt reception.
-Where exactly the internal antenna is depends on your phone model.
-A quick Google search can help you identify its location.
+The downside?
+Anything in the way, whether it’s your hand, a magnetic plate, or a metal case, can hurt reception.
+The antenna’s location will depend on the phone’s model.

 TIP: Find the location of your antenna and avoid blocking it with your hand or a magnetic phone mount plate.
 Try not to use thick or metal cases that can hinder the amount of signal the antenna receives.